br3ndonland/R-proteomics-Nrf1/README.md

 We hypothesize that a group of other proteins interacts with Nrf1 to mediate its response to cholesterol at the ER.
 We used proteomics to test our hypothesis, which identifies all possible proteins in a sample with a technique called mass spectrometry.

-## Description
+## Data analysis

-Analyses were performed with the R computing language, and are provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.
+Data analyses were performed with the R computing language, and are provided in [R Markdown](http://rmarkdown.rstudio.com/) and [Jupyter Notebook](http://jupyter.org/documentation) formats.

 ### R Markdown

 - [R Markdown](http://rmarkdown.rstudio.com/) is a document creation package based on [Markdown](https://www.markdownguide.org/) (syntax for easy generation of formatted HTML documentation), [knitr](http://yihui.name/knitr/) (report generation package) and [pandoc](http://johnmacfarlane.net/pandoc/) (universal document converter).
 - An RMarkdown file contains three types of data: YAML front matter header at the top of the file to specify output methods, Markdown-formatted text, and functional code chunks.
 - I use [RStudio](https://www.rstudio.com/), installed via [Anaconda](https://www.anaconda.com/), to work with R Markdown.
-I created an [RStudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects), which is required for version control and package management.
+- I created an [RStudio project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects), which is required for version control and package management.
+- The R Markdown file outputs in the [GitHub document format](https://rmarkdown.rstudio.com/github_document_format.html) to output standard Markdown, in addition to HTML, for compatibility with GitHub.
 - [Packrat](https://rstudio.github.io/packrat/) was used to manage R packages for the project.
 [Packrat works with RStudio](https://rstudio.github.io/packrat/rstudio.html) and gives each project its own private package library.
 R is heavily dependent on its package ecosystem, and Packrat helps avoid problems caused by different package versions and installations.

 ### Jupyter Notebook